spryker/docker-sdk/docs/02-development/06-running-tests.md

 ## Stopping the testing mode

-Once you're done with running your tests, you can get back to the development mode by simply runing
+Once you've finished running tests, you can switch back to the development mode:

 ```bash
 docker/sdk start
 ```

-This will stop/remove the webdriver, run the scheduler and deactivate testing mode.
+This stops or removes the webdriver, runs the scheduler, and deactivates the testing mode.